 The Cheoah River is visible along US 129 as you head west towards Deal’s Gap and the Dragon’s Tail.
 The Cheoah River provides thrill seekers class IV/IV+ excitement during limited recreation releases.
 Deal’s Gap on US 129 marks the NC/TN state line and the beginning of the Dragon’s Tail with its 318 curves in just eleven miles; the end point features a nice overlook in East Tennessee.
 You might want to visit the Tree of Shame located near the intersection of US 129 and NC 28 for a photo op.
 Hellbender is the name given to the twenty-two miles stretch of NC 28 beginning at US 129.
 The Hellbender features sweeping curves and great lakeside views including Fontana.
 Lake Fontana features the tallest dam east of the Mississippi at 480 feet.

 Be sure to take the short three mile side trip to see Bald River Falls and Baby Falls along your way.
 Elevations along the Cherohala Skyway vary from 900 feet at the Tellico River to over 5,400 feet at Haw Knob the Tennessee-North Carolina state line at Haw Knob.
 Cherohala is a portmanteau for Cherokee and Nantahala the two national forests the skyway passes through.
-The skyway was designated a National Scenic Byway shortly after opening in 1996.
+Consequently, the skyway was designated a National Scenic Byway shortly after opening in 1996.
+Many of the Cherohala Skyway waterfalls can be found along the Tellico River near Bald River Falls.

-The North Carolina portion is often cited as the most expensive road in the state having cost more than one hundred million dollars and taking over three decades to complete.
-The Cherohala Skyway has several overlooks with exceptional views and opportunities for hiking, picnicking, bird watching, and other activities.
+The North Carolina portion is often cited as the most expensive road in the state.
+At the time of construction it cost more than one hundred million dollars.
+And took over three decades to complete.
+The Cherohala Skyway has many overlooks with exceptional views and opportunities for hiking, picnicking, and bird watching.
 The route follows four peaks above five thousand feet and nine more about four thousand feet.
 Nearly half the elevation change is held in the first ten miles of NC 143 beginning at the state line.

 The road reaches its highest point at the Santeetlah Overlook providing long vistas on clear days.
 The road’s creation is commonly credited to Kiwanis meeting in April 1958.
 At some point in the meeting a local suggested a wagon train "since our roads are only fit for covered wagons."
 Just a few weeks later a wagon train of over sixty covered wagons and more than three hundred on horseback followed the route to become the skyway.